Kauntuch/programming_notes/README.md

 - Depending on the nature of certain courses/tutorials, some notes may be split between Markdown file and accompanying code files (.html, .css, .py, etc.)

-- Not all code/projects are in working order because some tutorials I've attempted have gone outdated, different versions of programs, etc. Non-working projects are included for my own reference.
+- Not all code/projects are in working order because some tutorials I've attempted have gone outdated, different versions of programs have different features, etc. Non-working projects are included for my own reference.

 *This repo is a work in progress!*